-A systematic study of the biblical doctrine of the end times, including exegesis of the key New Testament passages, examination of the various positions on the Millennium and the Rapture, and a thorough survey of the literature.
+A study of the biblical doctrine of the ends times.
+Includes an examination of the principles of interpretation of prophecy, exegesis of key passages of Scriptures, evaluation of the various positions on the Millennium and the Rapture, and readings in the theological literature.
 Identical to NT 759.
-Second semester, three hours
+Second semester, three hours.